 • Smoked vs unsmoked sardines: both work!
 For a more subtle flavor, use the unsmoked boneless skinless sardines.
 For more punch, add those smoked sardines.

-• Upgrade to skin on, bone in whole sardines if you like.
+• Upgrade to skin on whole wild caught sardines if you like.

 • For extra texture, don’t process the sardines; flake or lightly mash them and fold into the spread for a chunkier bite.